-Norwich University is a private, nonprofit institution, so it has the same tuition for residents of Vermont as it does for residents from other states.
+Norwich University is a private, nonprofit institution, which means it has the same tuition for residents of Vermont as it does for students who live in other states.

 Public schools receive funds from the state to help them cover costs.
 Public, state schools can offer lower tuition for students who meet the requirements for in-state residency.

 Choosing a college where you qualify for in-state tuition can cut the cost of college tuition.
 Take the time to check your state's requirements for in-state residency.
 Each state has different requirements to qualify as in-state resident.
 The most common requirement is that students must have lived in the state for a full year before starting school.
 There may be other criteria as well, depending on the state you and your parents currently live in.